Sam Docherty

-Sam Docherty (born 17 October 1993) is an Australian rules footballer who plays for and is a former co-captain for the Carlton Football Club in the Australian Football League (AFL).
-He was recruited from the Gippsland Power in the TAC Cup with the 12th selection in the 2011 AFL Draft.
+Sam Docherty (born 17 October 1993) is a former Australian rules footballer who played for the Carlton Football Club and the Brisbane Lions in the Australian Football League (AFL).
+He was recruited from the Gippsland Power in the TAC Cup with the 12th selection in the 2011 AFL draft.

 Early life

 Docherty grew up on Phillip Island and was a supporter of the Carlton Football Club.
 Docherty learned the game through the Phillip Island Auskick program.
-He played all of his junior football for Phillip Island Bulldogs in the Alberton Football Netball League making his A grade debut as a 15 year old in 2009 playing alongside his older brother Josh.
-He played 13 games and kicked 2 goals for the A Grade plus was named in the best players in 7 games.
+He played all of his junior football for Phillip Island Bulldogs in the Alberton Football Netball League making his Senior debut as a 15 year old in 2009 playing alongside his older brother Josh.
+He played 13 games and kicked 2 goals in his senior debut year plus was named in the best players in 7 games.

-In 2010 as a 16-year-old Docherty no longer played under-18 football for Phillip Island despite being picked for the Alberton Interleague team; he played 21 games for the A Grade and kicked 16 goals after his pre-season was hampered when he strained the quadratus lumberum muscle in his back, and as a result he missed selection in Gippsland Power's TAC Cup squad as an underage player.
+In 2010 as a 16-year-old Docherty no longer played under-18 football for Phillip Island despite being picked for the Alberton Interleague team; he played 21 games for the Senior team and kicked 16 goals after his pre-season was hampered when he strained the quadratus lumberum muscle in his back, and as a result he missed selection in Gippsland Power's TAC Cup squad as an underage player.

 In 2011 Docherty played 16 games for the Gippsland Power in the TAC Cup playing across the half back line.
 Docherty used his run and carry skills for the Power off half back averaging 22 disposals a game plus ranked second in the entire competition in mark from opposition kicks and rebound 50s in the TAC Cup.
 Sam only played 1 game for Phillip Island in which he was named second best for the Bulldogs and his brother Josh was named best.
 Despite his form for Gippsland, Docherty missed out on the initial Vic Country squad for the 2011 AFL Under 18 Championships; however, he was brought in for the fourth game of the carnival with an eye-catching display across half-back against WA in Geelong with 21 possessions and five rebound 50s.
 He then remained in the Vic Country team that faced Vic Metro in the last round of the championships.
 A hip injury while playing for the Power Docherty could not perform at the AFL draft camp.
 At the Gippsland Power awards he won the Most Disciplined and Trainers Awards plus was named in the 2011 TAC Cup Team of the Year.
 Despite the injury and being relatively unknown to AFL recruiters at the start of the year, Docherty was expected to be a first-round pick in the 2011 AFL draft.
 He was ultimately selected by the Brisbane Lions with their second selection (pick No. 12 overall) at the 2011 AFL National Draft.
 He became the first player from Phillip Island to be drafted into the AFL.